Timelapse

 Place the purple gem into the center of the design that holds each of the four crystals you've previously found.

-Move F5 to the sun temple sliding-piece puzzle.
+Move F5 to a sliding-piece puzzle.
 This puzzle randomizes each time you move to it, so no closed-form solution is possible.
 The puzzle pieces are from the four temple designs discovered previously; each design occupies a 2 x 2 subsection of the puzzle and must be completed in the following arrangement:

 By examining the puzzle, you should be able to figure out which of the four temple designs is missing a piece, corresponding to the open square in the puzzle.
 Obviously, that temple design must be completed last.

-Once a 2 x 2 temple subsection is completed, its design "freezes", making the occupied squares inaccessible during further work on the puzzle.
-As a result, a good strategy is to concentrate on configuring the first 4-element row and first 4-element column of the puzzle before completing any 2 x 2 subsection (as long as this is not where the missing piece is).
+Once a 2 x 2 temple subsection is completed, its design freezes, making the occupied squares inaccessible during further work on the puzzle.
+As a result, a good strategy is to concentrate on configuring an outer 4-element row and an outer 4-element column of the puzzle before completing any 2 x 2 subsection, as long as this is not where the missing piece is.

 Many configurations are impossible to solve, for example,